MSalah73/Kratos/Documentation/docs/models.md

 Attributes refers to descriptions of five separate types; the texture, fabric, shape, part, or style of an article of clothing.
 The attribute predictions may return multiple instances of an attribute type with each prediction.

+We found in our development that the large selection of attribute options was detrimental to the machine learning.
+[Attributes model #1](models.md#predict-attribute-1) separates each of the 5 categories into a separate machine learning task.
+This was able to vastly improve the capabilities of accurate predictions when compared with Attributes model #2.

 ## Run a predictor
 Please see the UI page for operation of the Kratos models through the UI interface.